davidemodolo/picomparison/README.md

-# Blindly Compare the same pictures took with different devices
+# Blindly Compare the same pictures taken with different devices

 _Have you ever had the need to know which one of your friends' phone takes the better pictures?_